jaeeuu/PingPlace/README.md

 ## Usage

 The app needs accessibility permissions to work.
 It lives in the top bar.
-You can set notifications to appear in six positions:
+You can set notifications to appear in eight positions:

 - Top Left
 - Top Middle (default)
 - Top Right (macOS default)
+- Middle Left
+- Middle Right
 - Bottom Left
 - Bottom Middle
 - Bottom Right